mastixstudio/mastixstudio/README.md

 ### Adjoint Algorithmic Differentiation

-MASTIX Studio is powered by a cutting-edge framework for Adjoint Algorithmic Differentiation (AAD).
+MASTIX ALM Studio is powered by a cutting-edge framework for Adjoint Algorithmic Differentiation (AAD).
 AAD is an innovative method for efficiently computing sensitivities, especially suited for high-dimensional problems such as those arising in banking and finance.
 For more detailed information, see our [Introduction to Adjoint Algorithmic Differentiation](https://github.com/mastixstudio/mastixstudio/blob/main/IntroductionToAAD.md).

 ## Notebooks

-MASTIX Studio can be accessed from a variety of tools, including Excel, Python, and Web applications.
-Discover Python-based hands-on examples and practical use cases for MASTIX Studio in our [Jupyter notebook repository](https://github.com/mastixstudio/notebooks).
+MASTIX ALM Studio can be accessed from a variety of tools, including Excel, Python, and Web applications.
+Discover Python-based hands-on examples and practical use cases for MASTIX ALM Studio in our [Jupyter notebook repository](https://github.com/mastixstudio/notebooks).

 <br />
 <p align="center">
   <img src="https://github.com/mastixstudio/mastixstudio/blob/main/assets/images/mastix-studio-jupyter-python-net.svg" alt="MASTIX Studio Access" style="width: 50%;">
 </p>

 The [notebooks](https://github.com/mastixstudio/notebooks) are categorized into two types: *fundamentals* and *use cases*.
 While fundamentals delve into the basic building blocks of the library, use cases showcase specific features and also provide comprehensive real-world examples.
-This repository is updated regularly with fresh applications of MASTIX Studio.
+This repository is updated regularly with fresh applications of MASTIX ALM Studio.

 ## Knowledge Base

-Explore our Knowledge Base for detailed use cases of MASTIX Studio, alongside insights on current issues in banking and finance.
+Explore our Knowledge Base for detailed use cases of MASTIX ALM Studio, alongside insights on current issues in banking and finance.
 Updated regularly.

 [Regulatory Compliance: Mastering BCBS 239, IRRBB, BRRD, FRTB, and Beyond](https://github.com/mastixstudio/mastixstudio/blob/main/RegulatoryCompliance.md).